Arnolxu/filelang/README.md

 # filelang v0.3.2
 Filelang is a simple interpreted programming language written in C#.
 Everything is a file in this language.
 Functions, if-else sentences etc.

+## Rewrite
+We're going to recreate `filelang` in VLang soon!
+This project will be deprecated.

 ## Installation
 ### GNU/Linux
 1. Clone the repo